harshavardhan24-tech/AIW-Infra-Migration/Labfiles/module1-exercise3.md

-# HOL1: Exercise 3: Migrating your applications and data by utilizing Microsoft services and tools, such as Azure Migrate: Server Migration
+# HOL 1: Exercise 3: Migrating your applications and data by utilizing Microsoft services and tools, such as Azure Migrate: Server Migration

 ### Estimated duration: 60 Minutes